How To Join

 The Recorded Books OneClickdigital subscription term for most participating libraries is April 1 through March 31 of each year.
 Some libraries and schools may be on a different term based on individual circumstances.
 Contact Recorded Books if you are unsure about your subscription term.

 K-12 libraries and school districts will receive a 10% increase over the previous year's cost.
-Schools and school districts are requested to send a Purchase Order (P.O.) to Recorded Books to renew their subscriptions.
+Schools and school districts are requested to send a Purchase Order (P.O.) or its equivalent to Recorded Books to renew their subscriptions.
 You may mail, fax, or scan to PDF and e-mail the form using the information below.
 If an invoice is required to requisition the purchase order, requests for invoices can be sent directly to the e-mail address listed below.
 An invoice will be completed and mailed, emailed, or faxed based on the request.

 270 Skipjack Road